-As one of the most important market in the world, the trademark applications in China are increased year by year, according to the data published by CTMO, in 2015, there are approximately 2.8 millions of trademark applications in China.
+As one of the most important market in the world, the trademark applications in China are increased year by year, according to the data published by CNIPA, in 2015, there are approximately 2.8 millions of trademark applications in China.

-The principle adopted by China is “first to file”, which means that the legal protection only applies to the one recorded before CTMO.
+The principle adopted by China is “first to file”, which means that the legal protection only applies to the one recorded before CNIPA.
 Therefore, it is advisable to file a trademark application as early as possible when you are starting your business.
 Meanwhile, the filing strategy of a trademark is also very important.
 For example, if your trademark consists of figures, Chinese words and/or English words, people may take it for granted in filing them as a whole in an application.

-Although this may actually enhance the possibility of refusal by CTMO because this actually examines those elements separately.
+Although this may actually enhance the possibility of refusal by CNIPA because this actually examines those elements separately.
 Hence, once one part of them is refused, the whole application is then not to a satisfactory level.
-Even if it ends up being approved, it is necessary to use the trademark as what is filed before CTMO to meet the use requirement after grant.
+Even if it ends up being approved, it is necessary to use the trademark as what is filed before CNIPA to meet the use requirement after grant.
 Therefore, we normally suggest filing additional trademark applications for the elements separately to enable you to use the trademark freely.